 The organ of the pericardium encircles the organ of the heart and is known as the Heart Protector, or in other translations of ancient Chinese understandings it is referred to as Circulation Sex.
 This is because much of its energetic workload is related to the flow of circulation in the body and with healthy sexual and reproductive function.

-In traditional Chinese understandings the heart system sits in the element of Fire, with its yin protector, Circulation Sex (or the Pericardium) and with its yang partners Small Intestine and Triple Warmer.
+In traditional Chinese understandings the heart system sits in the element of Fire, with its yin partner, Heart Protector, and with its yang partners, Small Intestine and Triple Warmer.

 This positioning of Heart in the Fire element helps fire hold the energy of love, passion, and joy when in balance, and panic, hysteria and withdrawal when out of balance.